jhuus/BriteKit/command-api-reference.md

 - segment_len (float, optional): Fixed segment length in seconds.
 If specified, labels are fixed-length; otherwise they are variable-length.
 - show (bool): If true, show the top scores for the first spectrogram, then stop.
+- ckpt_path (str, optional): Path to checkpoint file or directory, overriding ckpt_folder in config.

 ### analyze_db
 **Function**